-The Anadia diabetic shoe is ideal for diabetic women who are looking for an extremely comfortable outdoor shoe designed to help the prevention of foot ulcers.
+The Anadia shoe is ideal for women with diabetes who are looking for an extremely comfortable shoe designed to help the prevention of foot ulcers.
 The upper fabric is breathable, padded and water-resistant and has a smooth, seamless lining.
 The BOA® fastening system ensures the shoe closes evenly and easily for a variety of foot shapes.

 The specially designed sole, facilitates the rolling of the step and spreads out the pressure peaks, transferring load to the outside of the shoe’s sole.
 There is an option of wearing this with carbon fibre stiffening insole for secondary prevention.